 Trump and Bannon's rocky road to a pardon

 Trump first worked with Bannon during his 2016 campaign when he was hired as its executive director.
-They later had after falling out
+They later had a falling out

 President Trump early Wednesday issued former White House senior adviser Steve Bannon a pardon.

-Bannon was arrested on fraud charges last summer for allegedly being involved in a scheme that defrauded more than $1 million from Trump-supporting donors in a fundraising project called "We Build the Wall" that was related to the southern border wall.
+Bannon was arrested on fraud charges last summer for allegedly being involved in a scheme that defrauded Trump-supporting donors in a fundraising project called "We Build the Wall" that was related to the southern border wall.

 He has pleaded not guilty and is awaiting trial.